nginx/agent/README.md

 ```

 ## Installing Prerequisite Packages
-Depending on the operating system distribution, it may be necessary to install the following packages in order to build Agent
+Depending on the operating system distribution, it may be necessary to install the following packages in order to build Agent.

-Change to the Agent source directory
+Change to the Agent source directory:
 ```
 cd <path_to_development_directory>/agent
 ```

-Install Make
+Install Make:
 ```
 sudo apt install make
 ```